jessecambon/Data-Science-Sandbox/README.md

 * [Creating Formatted Spreadsheets](source/Create_Formatted_Spreadsheet.md) - How to create a custom formatted spreadsheet report with the openxlsx R package.
 * [Using Python and R Together](source/R-Python-Hybrid.ipynb) - How to use python and R code together in the same Jupyter notebook with the rpy2 python package.
 * [R Quotation](source/R_Quotation.md) - If you want to do certain things such as pass variable names as arguments to a function in R, you have to use quotation methods like quo() and enquo().
 This notebook demonstrates how to do this.
-* [Pandas Counting](source/Pandas_TidyCount.ipynb) - A function for counting values or combinations of values in a pandas dataframe.
-This function does not exclude missing values.
+* [Tidy Pandas](source/Tidy_Pandas.ipynb) - Functions to incorporate some of the functionality from dplyr (R/Tidyverse) into Pandas.
+Includes a function for counting values or combinations of values in a pandas dataframe that doesn't exclude missing values.

 ## Data Visualization
 * [Visualization Cookbook](source/Chart_Collection.md) - A wide variety of data visualizations demonstrated.